OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/KPI.md

 ## KPI 3: Accelerated innovation in research etc.
 ---
-### % of tickets/commits by ODK participants to:
+### Percentage of tickets/commits by ODK participants to:
 - Sage:  [4291](https://trac.sagemath.org/search?ticket=on&q=jdemeyer&page=11&noquickjump=1) (for the moment only tickets with jdemeyer involved are taken into account)
 - Gap @alex-konovalov: 814 commits on Gap-system since September 2015 --
 ### Nr of contributors to ODK components